What Is This Dating Thing And Can I Eat It?

 It was made further confusing by the Catholic customs of my neighbourhood.
-Dances and dates and ‘getting friendly to’ were as acceptable as aunties wearing dresses and uncles drinking wine – for them but not for me.
+Dances and dates and ‘getting friendly to’ were as acceptable as aunties wearing nighties-as-dresses and uncles drinking beer – for them but not for me.
 I could be friends with ‘them’, visit ‘their’ homes, follow their prayers (Catholic school staple hymns, Hail Marys, grace and in-the-name-of-the-father).
 I could even eat non-vegetarian food so long as it was kept outside the house.
 But this cheek-kissing business, let alone the ‘getting friendly to’ stuff was sin.

 By the 2000s, I moved into the more Punjabi (read Delhi) dominated part of Mumbai that shapes and is shaped by Bollywood.
 Short dresses on Hindu girls were suddenly okay but along with these came much more rigid gender roles.
-North Indian Hindu men have a laughable sense of machismo, or so it seemed to my more easygoing Goan/Mangalorean references.
+North Indian Hindu men have a laughable sense of machismo, or so it seemed to my more easygoing Goan/ Mangalorean references.
 Throw in a few years of Gujarati college with the complicated hypocrisy of together-only-till-its-time-to-marry and yeh college ka aur woh ghar wala attitudes.
 I’m sure at least some of this mess contributed the confusion that led me to date this seemingly woke person.

 I worked the agency life for a good few years and I’ll admit it.
 I’ve never gotten used to the casual cool of the old agencyhand – booze at work, smoking like chimneys, sometimes things beyond tobacco and the sex.
 Always the sex.
 It looked, smelt and was cheap and accessible.
 But not appealing.